 On 5 July 2000, Sarah Butler, a Texan and former UN staff member, married Prince Zeid bin Ra’ad of Jordan.
 Together, they have three children: Prince Ra’ad, Princess Hala and Princess Azziza.

 Kelly Rondestvedt, a Floridian, married Hereditary Prince Hubertus of Saxe-Coburg-Gotha in May 2009 in Germany.
 They have three children: Princess Madeleine, Princess Katharina and Prince Philipp.

 Hope Cooke, born in California but spent much of her young life in New York, married the then Crown Prince of Sikkim, Palden Thondup Namgyal in 1963.
 He became Chogyal (or King) in 1965.
 Their marriage did not last, and they divorced after having two children in 1980.
 She now resides back in New York.

 Before the Kingdom of Hawaii became a republic and later annexed by the United States, American John Owen Dominis (born in New York but raised in Hawaii) married the future Queen Liliuokalani of Hawaii on 16 September 1862.
 They did not have any children, and the monarchy was overthrown while Liliuokalani was on the throne in 1893.

 Princess Madeleine of Sweden married Christopher O’Neill on 8 June 2013 in Stockholm.
 Christopher holds dual American and British citizenship.
-He and Madeleine have a daughter, Princess Leonore and a son, Prince Nicolas.
-Madeleine is currently expecting their third child, due in March 2018.
-They live in London where he is employed.
+He and Madeleine have two daughters, Princess Leonore and Princess Adrienne and a son, Prince Nicolas.
+They live in Miami where Chris is employed.